pavanscales/raw-bits-to-react/README.md

-# From First Principles to the Web Browser
+# From CPU to the Browser
-**A 12-Week Frontend Engineering Curriculum**

 This course takes you from hardware and browser fundamentals to advanced frontend engineering with React/Next.js, performance optimization, and deep debugging skills.
 Every week builds on first principles with hands-on projects.